-lot a priority
+☐ Not a priority

-Other (provide details):
+☐ Other (provide details):

-2.1e the percentage (%) target?
+2.1e What is the percentage (%) target?

-Free tex rt box
+Free text box

-2.1f What ye ear is the target to be reached?
+2.1f What year is the target to be reached?

-Free tex at box
+Free text box

 2.1g Are you reporting on any other organisations in this report?

-☐ Yes
+□ Yes

 □ No

-2.2 ı have a formal selection policy and/or formal selection strategy for governing body ers for ALL organisations covered in this report?
+2.2 Do you have a formal selection policy and/or formal selection strategy for governing body members for ALL organisations covered in this report?

-(i) Policy or strategy may be standalone, AND/OR contained within another policy/strategy.
+2 Policy or strategy may be standalone, AND/OR contained within another policy/strategy.

 ☐ Yes (select all applicable answers)

-□ P olicy

-□s trategy
+☐ Policy

+☐ Strategy

-□ No ( you may specify why no selection policy or formal selection strategy is in place)
+\square No (you may specify why no selection policy or formal selection strategy is in place)

-□ Ir n place for some governing bodies
+☐ In place for some governing bodies

-Currently under development, please enter date this is due to be completed:
+☐ Currently under development, please enter date this is due to be completed:

-□ Ir nsufficient human resources/expertise
+☐ Insufficient human resources/expertise

-o not have control over governing body appointments (provide details why):
+$\ \square$ Do not have control over governing body appointments (provide details why):

-lot a priority
+□ Not a priority

-Other (provide details):
+☐ Other (provide details):

-(i )

-2.3 our organisation operate as a partnership structure (i.e. select NO if your sation is an "incorporated" entity - Pty Ltd, Ltd or Inc; or an "unincorporated" entity)?
+2.3 Does your organisation operate as a partnership structure (i.e. select NO if your organisation is an "incorporated" entity - Pty Ltd, Ltd or Inc; or an "unincorporated" entity)?

-☐ Yes
+□ Yes

 □ No

-2.4 he number of EQUITY partners (excluding managing partner) against the WGEA rdised manager and non-manager categories below.
+2.4 Enter the number of EQUITY and NON-EQUITY partners (excluding managing partner) against the WGEA standardised manager and non-manager categories below.

+→ Only those engaged under partnership terms and conditions should be included in this table.

+Non-equity partners may also be referred to as fixed profit share or fixed-draw partners.

+Where the person holds the title of Partner but is engaged on an employment contract they should be reported on in the workplace profile.

-2 Non-equity (salaried) partners are NOT to be included here as they are employees: these are to be included in your workplace profile.
-The managing partner should be reported on separately in the CEO row of your workplace profile.
-The composition of your governing body also needs to be entered in question 2.
+→ The managing partner should be reported on separately in the CEO row of your workplace profile.

+→ The composition of your governing body also needs to be entered in question 2.
 This may include all or some of your equity partners below.

-(i) No cell should be left blank, please enter "0" (zero) where there is no data.
+→ No cell should be left blank, please enter "0" (zero) where there is no data.

-Based on WGEA-defined manager categories EQUITY PARTNERS ONLY
+Based on WGEA-defined manager categories EQUITY and NON-EQUITY PARTNERS ONLY

-Full-time EQUITY partners Part-time EQUITY partners
+Full-time EQUITY and NON- EQUITY partners Part-time EQUITY and NON- EQUITY partners

 Females Males Females Males

 Key management personnel (KMPs) (excluding managing partner)

 Other executives/general managers

 Senior managers

 Other managers

 Non-managers